Andrew Jackson’s Enslaved Laborers

 Hannah and Aaron Jackson

 Aaron was only six years old when Andrew Jackson purchased him in 1791.
-Hannah was less than twelve years old when she was acquired by Jackson.
+Hannah was younger than 12 when she was acquired by Jackson.
 As was common practice, Aaron and Hannah were most likely named by their original owner and not provided with surnames.
 They took the surname “Jackson” following emancipation.

-Hannah initially served as Rachel Jackson’s “personal companion”; later she became head of the “house servants.”
+Hannah initially served as Rachel Jackson’s “personal companion;” later, she became head of the “house servants.”
 Aaron trained as a blacksmith, which was an important position on the plantation.
-The two married around 1820 and raised ten children, all of whom lived to adulthood.
+The two married around 1820 and raised 10 children, all of whom lived to adulthood.
 Their names were Byron, Rachel, Charlotte, Moses, Mary, Martha, Abraham, Ned, Margaret Ellen and George Washington.

 Hannah was present at the death of both Rachel and Andrew Jackson.
 When Andrew Jackson Jr. and his wife Sarah briefly moved to Mississippi in between 1858 and 1860, they entrusted care of The Hermitage to Hannah and Aaron.

 Old Hannah had two more children, Squire (b.
 1799) and George (b.
 1800).
-Originally, she was the Jacksons’ cook, a position her daughter Betty later “inherited.”
-George was Andrew Jacksons “personal servant” and eventually became the carriage driver for the family.
+Originally, she was the Jackson family’s cook, a position her daughter Betty later “inherited.”
+George was Andrew Jackson’s “personal servant” and eventually became the carriage driver for the family.
 Squire, who chose the surname “Hayes” when he gained his freedom, was another “personal servant” to Jackson but later ran the cotton press that baled the ginned cotton.
 He also played the fiddle and provided music for parties.

 Betty and her son Alfred